FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 **Summarize feedback from your partners here.**
+* Include audio, because users might miss out the visual signal.
+* Users need to memorize the color code, need to fix this problem.
+* could make the alarm sound different for different scenarios.

+**Original feedback for reference:**
 * Feedback from Chelsea Luo: I like the idea of using light as a visual indicator for immediate information feedback.
 It might be good to include audio as part of the alert, since it might be easy to miss the visual signal while working on something else.
 * Feedback from Jiayun Liu: The video is very clear and the interaction design is quite intuitive.
 The lantern fits well for the purpose.
 However, I wonder how the user could remember which color represents which events, if there is no cheat sheet provided.
 Also what if the user is not in the same room with the device when an event alarm is on?
 * Feedback from Ruijun Li: The idea is very smart and practical, especially as is described in the "Plan" part, the device could be deployed under the circumstances of the Covid when people are in social distancing, indulging in tittytainment or any other activities.
 I super love how you draw the storyboard and make the film -- They are so creative and attractive!
 And they present comparative scenarios to highlight the functionality of the device.
 Also, how you costume the device enable it to be a cute portable household device, like a small furniture.
 The only suggestion I have would be, maybe you could make the alarm sound more diverse and adaptive for different scenarios, e.g. the Valentine alarm could be different from the office hour alarm, with different volumes.